 Aaron Miller is an illustrator and designer with over 10 years of experience.
 He has worked with clients such as AEG, Fantasy Flight Games, Wizards of the Coast, and Catalyst Games.
 His design experience has been working on projects for clients such as Hyatt, Komatsu, and Land-O Lakes.
 Aaron has had his work featured in Imagine FX Magazine, Blue Canvas Magazine, and Spectrum.
 From illustration, design, and project management Aaron is a powerhouse of talent.
 Visit Aaron's Website: www.aaronbmiller.com

 Chad Savage is a leading Dark Artist with his work featured in books and magazines, and as a web designer, manages nearly 200 dark websites.
-He lives and works in a dark, spider-filled office presided over by a one-eyed scarecrow.
-This in no way explains why he devotes every waking moment to creating artwork, graphics and websites solely for the purpose of giving people the heeby jeebies, but it might help.
+This one-man creep machine works in a dark, spider-filled office presided over by a one-eyed scarecrow, creating dark art, logos, websites, fonts, graphic design and more for the horror, Halloween & haunted attraction industries.
 Visit Chad's Website: www.sinistervisions.com

 Tim Shumate is a 29-year-old Chicago-based artist with a degree in Editiorial Illustration from American Academy of Art, as well as a few years of Graphic Design from Illinois Institute of Art.
 He currently works as an Art Director at a Bradford Exchange designing sculptures and collectibles.
 Tim also works as a freelance tattoo design artist and illustrator by commission.
 Several of his designs have gone viral online and rapidly gaining vast popularity.
 Also, several of Shumate's designs have been printed on Threadless Tees.
 Visit Tim's Website: www.timshumate.com